By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Do you have Reactive Depression?

 This is not the same thing as Posttraumatic Stress Disorder (PTSD.)
 A person with PTSD may or may not have depression but Depression is not part of the definition of PTSD.
-People with PTSD can’t get the thoughts of the event out of their head.
+People with PTSD can’t get the thoughts of the event out of their heads.
 It is as if they are continually re-experiencing the trauma.
 Anything that reminds them of the trauma is upsetting and they will try to avoid things that trigger those reminders.
 PTSD usually disturbs sleep.
-Other symptoms include, disturbing dreams, nightmares, trouble falling asleep and more trouble staying asleep.
+Other symptoms include disturbing dreams, nightmares, trouble falling asleep and more trouble staying asleep.
 PTSD is an ANXIETY disorder as opposed to an Anxiety disorder.
-It also includes a lot of stress and trauma related features.
+It also includes a lot of stress and trauma-related features.

 There is another name and criteria set that we are currently using to cover both of these issues.
 We call this disorder or group of six disorders – Adjustment Disorders.
 There are good reasons why people might suffer from adjustment disorders and need treatment but still not have all the symptoms of Major Depressive Disorder or Bipolar Disorder.